How much is Wedding Photography?

 - NEVER hire anyone you found on Craigslist.
 This one confounds me.
 I had absolutely no idea Craigslist was evil.
 I mean, it must be, right?
 All they have is scammers on there.
 Puh-lease!
 Craigslist is a Marketing Medium.
 Nothing more.
 Finding a photographer there is no more or less likely to get you scammed than finding them on Facebook or Google.
 Besides, you do research ANYONE you are considering hiring, don't you?

 - If you want to save money, hire a student or have a friend with a "nice camera" take the shots for you.
 PLEASE, PLEASE, unless you have absolutely no budget for Wedding Photography, avoid this.
 Wedding Photographers, well, good ones, evolve over time.
 You can't just have a nice camera, or have a few photography lessons under your belt and go out and shoot amazing wedding photos.
 It's so much more than that.
 It's about having sort of a 6th sense about events about to happen, being able to get people to do things you want them to do, and thank you for it.
 It's about working with people on the most stressful, hectic, chaotic day of their lives and have them love you when it's all over.
 Sorry, they don't teach that in Photography School and it doesn't come in the manual of that shiny new camera your friend has.
 It's learned from years of experience, there's just no substitute.
-Besides, we start at $1149 for Wedding Packages, and that comes with a custom Wedding Album, an Engagement Session, and all your images and reprint rights.
+Besides, we start at $1500 for Wedding Packages, and that comes with 2 photographers for 6 hours, and all your images with reprint rights.